-- Directory ld: The directory ld from which to import/synchronize.
+- Directory Id: The directory Id from which to import/synchronize.
 This is the only required parameter for this task

-- Directory partner ld:
+- · Directory partner Id:

 - Full sync:

 - Query: Where the object class = the site.

-- Search configuration
+Search configuration:

 Import Directory OU

 Run this task to import resources from a specific Directory Services OU.